oracle/weblogic-kubernetes-operator/documentation/4.1/content/managing-domains/domain-on-pv/usage.md

 #### WebLogic base image

-Because the domain will be created on a persistent volume, the base image should contain only the WebLogic product binary and JDK.
+Because the domain will be created on a persistent volume, the base image should contain only the FMW product binary and the JDK.

 ```
 spec: